+The design of the study is cross-sectional.
 The population of this research consisted of active smokers from the Faculty of Health Sciences.
-Further, the accidental sampling technique was employed to determine the sample out of the whole population, with specific characteristics and criteria, based on the stipulated quota (Setiawan & Prasetyo, 2015).
-In total, there were 63 samples of smoker students in the faculty of health sciences.

-An instrument about quittance motivation from smoking was adopted by the Richmond test questionnaire, with four questions based on UNRICA (University of Rodhe Island Change Assessment) scale consisting of three major categories, namely low, medium, and high (Garcia-Portilla et al., 2013).
+Further, the accidental sampling technique was employed to determine the sample out of the whole population.
+In total, there were 63 samples of students who smoke.
+Tthis research variable is quittance motivation and social support.
+An instrument about quittance motivation from smoking was adopted by the Richmond test questionnaire, with four questions based on University of Rodhe Island Change Assessment (UNRICA) scale consisting of three major categories: low, medium, and high (Garcia-Portilla et al., 2013).
 The lowest score from the total accumulation signified 0 or 1, while the highest score did at 1 or 3.
 Further, the maximum rating would be ten and the minimum one 0.
 Individually, quittance motivation from smoking was considered low in level only if the score showed 0-4, 5-6 for medium, and 7-10 for high.

-Moreover, the instrument regarding social support was adopted from Interpersonal Support Evaluation List (ISEL) questionnaire by Cohen & Hoberman Harry (1983), with four tables or segmented types of questions, including Appraisal Support, Tangible Support, Self-esteem Support, and belonging Support.
+Moreover, the instrument regarding social support was adopted from Interpersonal Support Evaluation List (ISEL) questionnaire by Cohen & Hoberman Harry (1983), with four tables or segmented types of questions, including Appraisal Support, Tangible Support, Selfesteem Support, and belonging Support.
 This kind of instrument was assisted by a Likert scale, with three main criteria, which were high, medium, and low.
 The assessment system showed that the respondents would make four scores (from 1-4 interval).
-If they went for "Always" choice on the positive questions and "Never" one for the negative questions; '3' for "Often" on the positive questions and "Sometimes" on the negative questions; and '4' again for "Often" on the positive questions and "Always" for the negative questions.
+If they went for "Always" choice on the positive questions and "Never" one for the negative questions; '3' for "Often" on the positive questions and "Sometimes" on the negative questions; '2' for "Sometimes" on the positive questions and "Often" on the negative questions; and '4' again for "Often" on the positive questions and "Always" for the negative questions.
 The instrument about smoking behavior with the help of a Likert scale consisting of three main criteria, namely severe, moderate, and mild.
 Further, the assessment system employed a 3-1 score interval, stating that '1' for "Often" choice, '2' for "Sometimes," and '3' for "Never."

 After receiving approval from the institution where the research was conducted, in march 2019, the researcher administered the questionnaire.
-First of all, the researchers confirmed that the respondent had filled out the Informed consent sheet.
-Secondly, the researchers illustrated the steps of questionnaire completion.
+First of all, the researchers confirmed that the respondent filled out the informed consent form.
+Secondly, the researchers explained the steps of questionnaire completion.
 Thirdly, sufficient time was given to the respondents for the questionnaire completion by providing them with acceptable guidelines.
-Fourthly, after the respondents were done with the completion, questionnaire sheets were recollected to the researchers.
+Fourthly, after the respondents were done with the completion, questionnaire sheets were collected to the researchers.

-Finally, the researchers did appreciate all the respondents for the cooperativeness and time allocated to the questionnaire administration.
+Finally, the researchers appreciated all the respondents for the cooperativeness and time allocated to the questionnaire administration.
 After all, the data of the questionnaire were tabulated, analyzed, and sorted out based on the set criteria.
-Descriptive data analysis is referred to as a statistical method of analysis on one single variable, with frequency distribution analysis that demonstrates the distribution in the forms of table, diagram, and narration (Riwidikso, 2012).
+Descriptive data analysis was referred to as a statistical method of analysis on one single variable, with frequency distribution analysis that demonstrates the distribution in the forms of table, diagram, and narration (Riwidikso, 2012).